Phlegyas ferries Dante and Virgil across the Styx

 I saw above the gates more than a thousand of those

-Rained down from Heaven
+Rained down from Heaven, who angrily

 Said, "Who is this whom without death